Get an annual AARP membership for only $12. Limited time offer.

 How to Pay for Memory Care Costs

-Memory care costs typically need to be covered using private funds, unless care is provided in a skilled nursing community, meaning that there are medically intensive care needs other than dementia.
-Below, we’ll take a closer look at paying for memory care costs.
+Memory care costs typically need to be covered using private funds unless care is provided in a skilled nursing community.
+In other words, there are medically intensive care needs other than dementia.
+Below, we’ll look at paying for memory care costs.

 Does Medicare Cover Memory Care Costs?